AmericaCampaign/git-workshop/README.md

 This is a readme.
-Mike you lose!
+I may have lost, but not a loser :(